amp-labs/openapi/README.md

 pnpm i
 ```

-## Adding a new OpenAPI definition
+## Making a change

-* Create a new pull request with the new OpenAPI definition file and the rationale for the change.
+* Create a new pull request, once it is approved, merge it.
-* Create a github action to lint the new OpenAPI definition file (https://docs.readme.com/main/docs/rdme#quick-start)
+* In order to update the [online references](https://docs.withampersand.com/reference), go to the [docs repo](https://github.com/amp-labs/docs), check out a new branch, run `pnpm run gen` and create a PR with the change.

 ## Generating OpenAPI json definition